DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] `nStretchSize`
- A quantidade, em pixels, para estender o painel.
+ A quantidade, em pixels, para ampliar o painel.
 Use um valor negativo para reduzir o painel.

  [in] `hdwp`
  Não usado.